layer5io/istio-service-mesh-workshop/lab-7/README.md

-# lab 7 - Request Routing and Canary Testing
+# Lab 7 - Request Routing and Canary Testing

 In this lab we are going to get our hands on some of the traffic management capabilities of Istio.